 If you’re looking to build your emergency fund or stash away some extra cash for that big screen TV you’ve had your eye on, a savings account is a logical choice.
 While traditional savings accounts don’t carry the same level of risk as other savings vehicles they also don’t offer the same type of return.
 In today’s economic climate, interest rates for savings accounts are at historic lows which means you’ll need to shop around to find the best deal.
 We’ve put together a list of banks that are offering the best rates right now, along with a few useful tips to help you choose the right account.

 At the top of the list is SmartyPig, which styles itself as an “online piggy bank” for people who are looking to reach a specific savings goal.
-SmartyPig is a tier based product, with APYs ranging from 0.70% to 0.45%, depending on how much you deposit.
-You can even link your account to a SmartyPig Cash Rewards reloadable debit card and get 1 percent cash back on your purchases.
+SmartyPig features a very solid 1.40% APY, and you can even link your account to a SmartyPig Cash Rewards reloadable debit card and get 1 percent cash back on your purchases.

 Barclays Bank Online Savings